au-ts/cogent/docs/introduction/first-program.rst

 very similar to a regular C file --- indeed, it's very nearly a superset of C.
 The only difference is
-you may introduce *antiquotes* into the C code: an antiquote is comprised of a name
+you may introduce *antiquotes* into the C code.
+An antiquote is comprised of a name
-(e.g., ``$ty``, ``$exp``, ``$esc``), a colon, and a |cogent| snippet enclosed by a pair of parentheses, and these allow us to refer to types and expressions in our programs without needing to know exactly what they were compiled to.
+(e.g., ``$ty``, ``$exp``, ``$esc``), a colon, and a |cogent| snippet enclosed by a pair of parentheses.
+These allow us to refer to
+types and expressions in our programs without needing to know exactly what they were compiled to.